cdsmith/votebot/README.md

   - **Plurality**: Voters choose a single candidate.
   - **Approval**: Voters approve any number of candidates.
   - **Copeland**: Voters rank candidates, and the candidate who wins the most head-to-head comparisons is chosen.
 This gives a Condorcet-consistent result.
+  - **Score**: Voters rate candidates from 0 to 5 stars, and the candidate with the highest average score wins.
+  - **STAR**: Voters rate candidates from 0 to 5 stars.
+The two candidates with the highest average scores advance to a runoff, in which the candidate preferred by the most ballots wins.

 - **Private and Interactive Ballots**:
   Users click a "Vote" button on the public election message to open a private, ephemeral ballot.
 They can select or rearrange their choices using Discord’s message components (buttons, selects), and submit when ready.